-Teams developing web- or have gone through a huge transformation, starting from the early web developments, then moving into cloud services and cloud applications and now doing full-fledged cloud-based computing.
+Teams developing web- or cloud-based solutions have gone through a huge transformation, starting from the early web developments, then moving into cloud services and cloud applications and now doing full-fledged cloud-based computing.
 The teams that develop for cloud as a primary focus cover a truly amazing range of often new and rapidly developing areas– including a huge range of methodologies, tools, and applications.

 The question we now need to ask is how can this transformation, with its new methods, design and delivery approaches, and ways of thinking, be standardized across large corporate systems and adopted by other parts of the business as well as IT?